Jerl92/McPlayer/README.md

 <img style="max-width: 100%;" src="https://i.ibb.co/R6G5xTt/bulk-add-album.png" />

 ## Changelog
+0.8 - Add in the bulk add album, Imagick cropImage, to remove border of image album.</br>

-0.7 - The bulk add album admin page, some stuff fixed.</br>
+0.7 - Init version of bulk add album admin page.</br>
 0.6 - Playlist can be save and load and shuffle and no-shuffle order work.</br>
 0.5 - Not loged user, can now browser and interact with playlist and player.</br>
 0.4 - Remove sticky sidebar, use overflow scroll.</br>